 LBOX User Manual

-Setup in QAD
+Step 3) Setup to be done in QAD ERP

 Understanding Document Sections in LBOX.ini